aspose-cells/Aspose.Cells-Products/cells/python/conversion/xls-to-xlsb/_index.md

 {{< /blocks/products/pf/agp/feature-section >}}

-{{% cells-convert title="Free App and Sample Code to Convert XLS to XLSB" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et InputFormat=xls outformat=xlsb IsLandingPage=true language=python %}}
+{{% cells-convert title="Free App and Sample Code to Convert XLS to XLSB" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx InputFormat=xls outformat=xlsb IsLandingPage=true language=python %}}

 <!-- aboutfile Starts -->

     {{% blocks/products/pf/agp/content h2="" %}}

  An Excel Spreadsheet Programming Library capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
-Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS and more, thus making it a perfect choice to exchange documents in industry-standard formats.
+Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

     {{% /blocks/products/pf/agp/content %}}

     {{< blocks/products/pf/agp/about-file-section >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="XLS" readMoreLink="https://docs.fileformat.com/spreadsheet/xls/" >}}
+Files with XLS extension represent Excel Binary File Format.
+Such files can be created by Microsoft Excel as well as other similar spreadsheet programs such as OpenOffice Calc or Apple Numbers.
+File saved by Excel is known as Workbook where each workbook can have one or more worksheets.
+Data is stored and displayed to users in table format in worksheet and can span numeric values, text data, formulas, external data connections, images, and charts.
+Applications like Microsoft Excel lets you export workbook data to several different formats including PDF, CSV, XLSX, TXT, HTML, XPS, and several others.
+The XLS file format was replaced with a more open and structured format, XLSX, with the release of Microsoft Excel 2007.
+The latest versions still provide support for creating and reading XLS files, though XLSX is the first choice of use now.
         {{< /blocks/products/pf/agp/about-file-text >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="XLSB" readMoreLink="https://docs.fileformat.com/spreadsheet/xlsb/" >}}
+XLSB file format specifies the Excel Binary File Format, which is a collection of records and structures that specify Excel workbook content.
+The content can include unstructured or semi-structured tables of numbers, text, or both numbers and text, formulas, external data connections, charts and images.
+Unlike XLSX (which is based on Open XML file format), the XLSB represents binary Excel workbook file.
+XLSB files can be read and written to faster which makes them useful for working with large files.
+XLSB is seldom used to store workbooks as XLSX (and previously XLS) are the most common user selected file formats for saving workbooks.
+It can be opened by Microsoft Office 2007 and above.
         {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}